Costa Rica Global Business Entities Guide Costa Rica Corporation - Sociedad Anónima (S.A.)

 The information listed below must be filed at the National Register by means of the SA's Social Pact and is publicly available:

-• Constituting shareholders and their personal information (there must be at least 2 initial shareholders)
+• Constituting shareholders and their personal information (there must be at least two (2) initial shareholders).

-• Information regarding General Assembly and its meetings
+• Information regarding the General Assembly and its meetings.

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?

-Board of Directors.
-The Board and its members represent the SA and must carry out management duties in the interests of the SA in accordance with the objects as provided in the articles of incorporation of the SA.
+The Board and its members represent the S.A. and must carry out management duties in the interests of the S.A. in accordance with the objects as provided in the articles of incorporation of the SA.

 How are the members of the executive body appointed, dismissed and replaced?

-The General Assembly of shareholders can appoint and dismiss members of the Board of Directors. these changes must first be registered in the Shareholders´ Assembly Book and thereafter, registered before the National Registry.
+The General Assembly of shareholders can appoint and dismiss members of the Board of Directors.
+These changes must first be registered in the Shareholders' Assembly Book and thereafter, registered with the National Registry.

 Is it possible to appoint corporate directors or must all directors be natural persons?

-Yes, it can appoint directors.
-However, usually the President and Secretary of the Board of Directors hold the legal representation of a SA.
+Directors are natural persons.
+Usually the President and Secretary of the Board of Directors hold the legal representation of a S.A.

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?

 In SA, there must always be a Board of Directors with at least a President, Secretary, Treasurer, Prosecutor and Resident Agent if there are no legal representatives living in the country.
-In the SA, this structure cannot be changed but other directors may be appointed by the Shareholders´ Assembly.
+In an S.A, this structure cannot be changed, but other directors may be appointed by the shareholders at duly constituted meeting.
 Also, the legal representatives may grant powers of attorney (special, full, etc.) if that faculty has been allowed in the corporate bylaws.

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?

-The General Assembly of Shareholder includes all shareholders no matter their percentage of ownership regarding the stock capital.
-They appoint and dismiss the directors of the Board of Directors and can make any decisions with regards to the corporation.
+The General Assembly of Shareholders includes all shareholders without regard to their percentage of ownership of the stock capital.
+They appoint and dismiss the members of the Board of Directors and can make any decisions with regard to the corporation.
 They can also grant powers of attorney.

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?

-Yes, this can vary depending on the corporation ‘s Social Pact or corporate bylaws.
-In this Public Deed everything regarding the General Assembly is established, such as the quorum and majority requirements.
+Yes, these can vary depending on the corporation's Social Pact or corporate bylaws.
+In the Public Deed everything regarding the General Assembly is established, such as the quorum and majority requirements.

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?

-No, there are no special regimes for a SA, except for those companies that will perform financing, banking and insurance activities, in which particular laws establish several additional requirements.
+No, there are no special regimes for a SA, except for those companies that will perform financing, banking, and insurance activities, for which particular laws establish several additional requirements.

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

-Within 3 months after the end of the fiscal / financial year, the SA is required to submit a report to the Ministry of Treasury.
-Also, there must be an obligatory General Assembly´s Meeting in order to determine the financial position of the SA.
+Within three (3) months after the end of the fiscal/financial year, the SA is required to submit a report to the Ministry of Treasury.
+Also, there must be an obligatory General Assembly Meeting in order to determine the financial position of the SA.

 Is the entity permitted to determine its own financial year?

-In principle all Costa Rican entities have a fiscal year from January 1st to December 31st; if the SA is part of a foreign structure and if the headquarters abroad have or use a different fiscal year, the SA may ask the Tax Authorities to change their fiscal year, to be the same one as its headquarters one.
+In principle, all Costa Rican entities have a fiscal year from 1 January to 31 December; if the S.A. is part of a foreign structure and if the headquarters abroad use a different fiscal year, the S.A. may ask the Tax Authorities to change the S.A.'s fiscal year to be the same one as its headquarters.

 Is the entity subject to any statutory (external) auditor obligations?